mike-wen1/2018-2019-Madness/README.md

 5. If the clone begins to download, you may skip to step 8.
 6. If the clone fails and asks to install Developer Tools, follow the instructions until the installation fails or succeeds.
 If it succeeds, repeat step 4 and continue from there.
 7. If the Developer Tools installation fails, download [this CLT.zip file](https://drive.google.com/file/d/1hbAylHCBn1czBi7pAyXGC19QpKIXGkVK/view?usp=sharing), decompress it, drag the file named RUNME onto the Terminal window, and run it (press enter).
 When it completes, you may delete both the CLT folder and zip file and return to step 4 to continue from there.
+8. Run `cd ftc_app ; git pull`
-8. Run `cd ftc_app/TeamCode/src/main/java/org/firstinspires/ftc/teamcode` (check spelling)
+8. Run `cd TeamCode/src/main/java/org/firstinspires/ftc/teamcode` (check spelling)
 9. Run `git remote set-url https://github.com/MidKnightMadness/2018-2019-{TeamName}.git` where `{TeamName}` is either `Mayhem` or `Madness`.
 10. Run `git pull`
 11. Run `mkdir ~/Applications ; open ~/Applications`
-11. If you already have Android Studio installed, (look in ~/Applications folder you just opened), you may open it and skip to step 18.
+11. If you already have Android Studio installed, (look in ~/Applications folder you just opened), you may open it and skip to step 20.
 Otherwise download [Android Studio](https://developer.android.com/studio/)
 12. Open `Android Studio.dmg` that you just downloaded.
-13. Copy the `Android Studio.app` into the folder  that opened in step 11.
+13. Copy the `Android Studio.app` into the folder  that opened in step 12.
 (Replace earlier version if any)
 14. Eject and delete `Android Studio.dmg`
 15. Open `Android Studio.app` that you just copied.
 16. If you have had a previous installation of Android Studio, import settings from previous version, otherwise do not import settings.